Down to the Marshes: Critical reception

-Down to the Marshes was voted #78 in the "Top 110 Album of 2024" chart in Louder Than War, with compiler Nathan Whittle stating "in this series of sonic snapshots, [Callahan] sketches the now with a series of compelling postcards from England in a song cycle that combines acoustic workouts, arcane folk, desert blues and lysergic acoustic pop in a melodic and enticing whole.
+Down to the Marshes was voted No. 78 in the "Top 110 Album of 2024" chart in Louder Than War, with compiler Nathan Whittle stating "in this series of sonic snapshots, [Callahan] sketches the now with a series of compelling postcards from England in a song cycle that combines acoustic workouts, arcane folk, desert blues and lysergic acoustic pop in a melodic and enticing whole.
 This is music that goes beyond the underground and these songs are the soundtrack to the now, national treasure stuff that needs to be heard."